ATaylorAerospace/Agentic-Core-Observability/README.md

 ### Trace Inspection

-Pull the full execution trace at any time during an interactive session:
+Pull the full execution trace at any time during an interactive session.
+Every trace entry includes a UTC timestamp for latency analysis and event correlation:

 ```
 You > trace